|Early History (1100 - 1650s)|

 There was no physical Catholic places of worship in the parish until 1752, when the Catholic Church started to reemerge.
 Then we have a record that a 'Mass house' was built in Kilnaspic.
 Catholics were not allowed to have 'churches' per se, so a thatched house was used to circumvent the law.
 First thing that comes to mind is how remote the location was.
 It was on the far side of a hill and certainly quite hidden and not in peoples face (it was located just down the hill from the current church in Kilnaspic - at the end of the current graveyard).
 Secondly, the land where the Mass house was built was owned by the Earl of Bessborough, so he obviously was agreeable to it.

-There was three Catholics churches/Mass houses in use from the late 1700s.
+There were three Catholics churches/Mass houses in use from the late 1700s.
 It is perhaps not coincidental that the three Catholic divisions in the parish - Mooncoin, Carrigeen and Kilnaspic - did not take any of the names of the older civil/Church of Ireland parishes (such as Tubrid, Rathkieran etc.).
 Thus, their could be no confusion or mix up between the Church of Ireland and Catholic parishes.
 Their was a Catholic Mass house (later a church) built in Ballytarsney.
 Then from the early 1800s, after the Penal Laws were relaxed even further, churches were built in the three parishes with an adjoining parish school in each.
 A new church was built in 1802 in Mooncoin and was located in what we know as the 'old graveyard' on Chapel street (hence where that name came from).
 This replaced the Ballytarsney church.
 In general in Mooncoin, there is not much evidence of conflict between the differing believers through the centuries.
-Many Catholics attended mass (and as stated were buried), in Protestant churches as they had no church of their own until the 1700s.
-So it would be considered a 'grey' area with many of the local vicars turning a 'blind eye' to the Catholics attending mass.
+Many Catholics attended Mass (and as stated were buried), in Protestant churches as they had no church of their own until the 1700s.

 Here are some Extracts from the Ossory records from 1837 which reference the Church of Ireland churches in the area: